 We can help to ‘shift’ our 'stuck' states to something more helpful (and train ourselves to access our social engagement system) by making choices to do things that release energy in the way that’s needed.
 E.g. walking or running, music, art and creativity, using movement like dance or somatic work, humming, chanting and singing, specific skin tapping, meditation etc can be used as required, depending on the need.

-The implications for the use of polyvagal theory within cognitive behavioural hypnotherapy / Hypno-CBT® are immense - phobias, tics and anxiety disorders may for example show up for clients who are stuck in 'flight or fight', and aren't able to regulate the 'rational' element of their minds that comes with their 'safe and social' state.
-Dysregulation of the body's assessment of safety and danger - known as 'neuroception' - is skewed.
+Speaking personally, the implications for the use of polyvagal theory within cognitive behavioural hypnotherapy are immense - phobias, tics and anxiety disorders may for example show up for clients who are stuck in 'flight or fight', and aren't able to regulate the 'rational' element of their minds that comes with their 'safe and social' state.
+Dysregulation of the body's assessment of safety and danger, as well as internal 'states' - known as 'neuroception', within this theory - is skewed.